- Products: Diagnostic and reproductive tests, precision medicine.

 The company does not make any open statement regarding raw data access.
 In 2016, they entered into a dispute with patients who challenged Myriad for access to their genetic data.

 - SelfDecode delivers natural supplements, diet, and lifestyle suggestions based on your genes that you can implement right away.
-Myriad Genetics offers recommendations for patients to manage their genetic risks.
+Myriad Genetics offers procedure recommendations for patients to manage their genetic risks.

 - SelfDecode tells you why they make each recommendation so that you can understand the science behind the suggestion.
 Myriad Genetics explains which genes are associated with their suggestions.